L1ves/Pinjectme/README.txt

 Pinjectme
 =========

-This is my first program, a simple Packet Injector created in python that allows you to inejct tcp flags to a given tagrget host Usage :
+This is my first publication, a simple Packet Injector created in python that allows you to inejct tcp flags to a given tagrget host Usage :